bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 It is not hard to miss the simplicity of the code without the colons, brackets or semicolons.
 But you should note that it is still allowed to use all of them in Stylus without any error.
-Similarly, you can also use '\$' or any other symbol before variables, but you are not 'required' to do so.
+Similarly, you can also use '&dollar;' or any other symbol before variables, but you are not 'required' to do so.

 For someone unfamiliar with programming, functions are a block of